Drew Binsky

-Drew Goldberg (born May 24, 1991), known by his online alias, Drew Binsky, is an American travel blogger and vlogger who has visited every country in the world.
-Binsky documents his travels on his YouTube channel and other social media accounts.
-On October 29, 2021, Binsky visited Saudi Arabia, completing his feat of visiting every United Nations recognized country on Earth.
-His videos have received more than 4 billion views across his social media channels with more than 12 million followers.
+Drew Goldberg (born May 24, 1991), known by his online alias, Drew Binsky, is an American YouTuber known for his travel vlogs.
+He has visited every United Nations recognized country in the world, completing his goal on October 29, 2021 in Saudi Arabia.
 He is also the author of Just Go, a book that documents his travel stories.

 Early life and education

 Binsky was born Drew Goldberg in Dallas, Texas and grew up in Scottsdale, Arizona.
 "Binsky" was a nickname given to him by his family, of German Jewish origin.
 His first ever trip overseas was to Israel in 2009.
 He attended the University of Wisconsin–Madison, graduating in 2013 with degrees in economics and entrepreneurship.
 During his third year in university, he entered into a study abroad program in Prague, Czech Republic.
 He studied there for 1 semester, and traveled to more than 20 countries across Europe, at which time he decided he would make a living out of traveling.